Yaki: Macaca nigra

-In the forests of North Sulawesi lives a rather majestic monkey species, named for their colouration and distinctive hair style!
-Sulawesi crested black macaques (Macaca nigra) are known locally as yaki, and are one of seven species of macaque endemic to the Indonesian island of Sulawesi, found nowhere else in the world.
+In the Indonesian rainforest lives a rather majestic monkey species, named for their colouration and distinctive hair style!
+Sulawesi crested black macaques (Macaca nigra) are known locally as Yaki, and are one of seven species of macaque endemic to the island of Sulawesi, found nowhere else in the world.

-Apart from an island 345 miles from Sulawesi, Pulau Bacan (where a non-native, introduced population lives), yaki’s habitat is restricted to small forest fragments in the province of Minahasa.
-There they live in large multi-male multi-female groups with an alpha male sitting at the top of the hierarchy.
+Apart from a small island 345 miles from Sulawesi, Pulau Bacan (where a non-native, introduced population lives), the Yaki’s habitat is restricted to small forest fragments in North Sulawesi.
+They live in large multi-male multi-female groups with an alpha male sitting at the top of the hierarchy.
 Yaki are sexually dimorphic, which means that the males look different to the females, and are in fact almost twice their size, with bigger canine teeth often used in displays and in aggressive encounters.
 Characterised by their distinctive crest of hair, entirely black face and body and bright pink, heart shaped bottom (ischial callosities) these monkeys are a striking and iconic species.

-M.nigra is predominantly frugivorous (fruit eaters), with fruit from around 150 tree species making up about two thirds of their diet.
+The Yaki are predominantly frugivorous (fruit eaters), with fruit from around 150 tree species making up about two thirds of their diet.
 They are semi-terrestrial, spending time on the ground moving quadrupedally (on all four feet).
-Communication between Sulawesi crested black macaques involves a variety of vocalizations and postures performed in different situations.
+Communication between the macaques involves a variety of vocalizations and postures performed in different situations.
 These are used to mediate social interactions between individuals and other groups, and to increase group cohesion, strengthening the bonds within the groups.